Congratulations on having been selected as an exchange student for the Polytechnic of Rijeka!

 Note that your home coordinator needs to sign and seal the Erasmus Student Application form (the part referring to the sending institution), confirming your student status at your university, your nomination for the exchange programme and your sufficient knowledge of English.

-After the deadlines, the VELERI International Relations Office will be sending an Acceptance Letter and information on living and studying in Rijeka to all students who submitted complete applications and were formally accepted by VELERI department.
+After the deadlines, the VELERI International Relations Office will send an Acceptance Letter and information on living and studying in Rijeka to all students who submitted complete applications and were formally accepted by VELERI department.

 You will not need a visa for travelling within the EU if you are a citizen of an EU country, Iceland, Liechtenstein, Norway or Switzerland.

 Nationals of countries subject to the visa requirement need to procure an entry visa for Croatia.
 Detailed information on visas (contacts, procedures) can be found on the website of Croatian Ministry of Foreign and European Affairs: The visa application must be submitted to the diplomatic mission or consulate of the Republic of Croatia in the foreign national's home country, well before arrival to Croatia.

 - NOTE: The processing of a visa application may take several weeks or even months, therefore you are advised to file your application at the earliest possible date.